inputlogic/elements/README.md

 ## Publishing Changes

-1. `node_modules/.bin/lerna changed` to see what would be published
+1. `npm run changed` to see what would be published
-2. `node_modules/.bin/lerna publish`
+2. `npm run publish`

 More details may be needed...